2020PB/police-brutality/reports/Wisconsin.md

 * https://twitter.com/NeonMarionette/status/1266962885957292032?s=20

-### Police pepper spray protestors with hands up | May 30th
+### Police pepper spray protesters with hands up | May 30th

-A group of protestors are standing on a road paved over for pedestrian-only traffic.
-The protestors have their hands up.
-Police approach and pepper spray the protestors.
+A group of protesters are standing on a road paved over for pedestrian-only traffic.
+The protesters have their hands up.
+Police approach and pepper spray the protesters.

 The journalist filming is told he is not allowed to remain, despite identifying himself as press.